DUNE-DAQ/serialization/README.md

 # DUNE DAQ C++ object serialization utilities

-This repository contains utilities for serializing/deserializing C++ objects for DUNE DAQ
+This repository contains utilities for serializing/deserializing C++ objects for DUNE DAQ.
+Serialization allows objects to be sent across the network or persisted to disk.

 ## Quick start